Your eyes are the connection between the outside world and you. Much of what you…Read More

 Are you lactose intolerant?
 No problem.
 Desi cow ghee barely contains trace amounts of milk sugar, aka ‘Lactose’ which triggers the allergy to dairy products.
 So, lactose intolerants can also grab a spoonful to add health to their meals.

-A2 Desi Cow Ghee contains all the goodness of the regular ghee, and more.
-Made from curd and not cream, A2 Desi Cow Ghee provides you with all the essential good fats that help maintain a healthy heart.
-It meets up to 90% of your daily Omega-3 fatty acid requirement, helps ease joint pain, aids weight loss and contains a good portion of good cholesterol.
-Milk for this Ghee is procured from the Tharparkar cows – a cow breed indigenous to the Thar Desert of India.
+A2 Desi Cow Ghee contains all the goodness of the desi cow ghee and more.
+Made from curd and not cream, A2 Desi Cow Ghee provides you with all the good essential fats that help maintain a healthy heart.
+It meets up to 90% of your daily Omega-3 fatty acid requirement, helps ease joint pain, aids weight loss, and contains a good portion of good cholesterol.
+Milk for this desi cow ghee is procured from the Tharparkar cows – a cow breed indigenous to the Thar Desert of India.
 These cows are grass-fed, not factory-farmed, and are free from cross-breeding.
-The milk obtained through these cows has lesser fat content as compared to the milk by Jersey cows.
-It is easier to make Ghee from Jersey cows (since only 2 litres of milk is required to make desi cow ghee).
+The milk obtained from these cows has lesser fat content than the milk from Jersey cows.
+It is easier to make pure ghee from Jersey cows (since only 2 litres of milk is required to make desi cow ghee).

 We do what’s difficult.
 Because when it comes to your health, we take #NoShortcuts.

 Here’s the kicker – Pure desi cow ghee has low moisture content and a shelf life of almost a year.
 You read that right – a year, and that too without refrigeration.
 We rest our case.

 We are a team of food scientists and Ayurveda experts at Kapiva.
 Our mission is to raise awareness and educate people on ancient principles and herbs found in traditional texts.
 We work together to develop the most comprehensive content on Ayurveda which is grounded in peer-reviewed, scientific research.